Dr. Frances Clare

-- May 2014 to date: Post graduate research assistant, Institute of Zoology, London.
+- May 2014 to date: Post doctoral research assistant, Institute of Zoology, London.

 - October 2010 to August 2014: NERC funded PhD studentship, through Imperial College London and the Institute of Zoology.

 - May 2010 to October 2010: Research assistant, Department of Infectious Disease Epidemiology (DIDE), Imperial College London.

 - January 2008 to April 2010: Research Technician, Wildlife Epidemiology Department, Institute of Zoology, London.

 - June 2008 to May 2009: Part-time research technician for the Cetacean Stranding Investigation Program (CSIP), Institute of Zoology.

 - September 2006-2007: MSc Wild Animal Biology, Royal Veterinary College